-The confined space must be provided with two permanent openings, one commencing within 12 inches (31 cm) of the top and one commencing within 12 inches (31 cm) from the bottom of the enclosure.
+The confined space must be provided with two permanent openings, one commencing within 12 in (31 cm) of the top and one commencing within 12 in (31 cm) from the bottom of the enclosure.
 The openings must communicate directly, or by ducts, with the outdoors or spaces (crawl or attic) that freely communicate with the outdoors.

-- 1. When communicating with the outdoors through vertical ducts, each opening must have a minimum free area of 1 in2/4000 BTU/hr of total input rating of all equipment in the enclosure. - 2.
-When communicating with the outdoors through horizontal ducts, each opening must have a minimum free area of 1 in2/2000 BTU/hr of total input rating of all equipment in the enclosure. - 3.
-When ducts are used, they must be of the same cross-sectional area as the free area of the openings to which they connect.
-The minimum dimension of rectangular air ducts must be not less than 3 inches (8 cm).
+- 1. When directly communicating with the outdoors, each opening must have a minimum free area of 1 in 2 per 4000 BTU (6.5 cm2/1.2 kw) per hour of total input rating of all equipment in the enclosure. - 2.
+When communicating with the outdoors through vertical ducts, each opening must have a minimum free area of 1 in 2 per 4000 BTU (6.5 cm2/1.2 kw) per hour of total input rating of all equipment in the enclosure. - 3.
+When communicating with the outdoors through horizontal ducts, each opening must have a minimum free area of 1 in 2 per 2000 BTU (6.5 cm2/0.6 kw) per hour of total input rating of all equipment in the enclosure.